oracle/graal/substratevm/SubstrateVM.md

 }
 ```

-Shared library builds generate an additional C header file.
+When building a shared library, an additional C header file is generated.
-This header file contains declarations for the [SVM C API](C-API.md), which allows creating isolates and attaching threads from C code, as well as declarations for each entry point in user code.
+This header file contains declarations for the [C API](C-API.md), which allows creating isolates and attaching threads from C code, as well as declarations for each entry point in user code.
 The generated C declaration for the above example is:
 ```c
 int add(graal_isolatethread_t* thread, int a, int b);
 ```

-Both executable images and shared library images can have an arbitrary number of entry points, for example to implement callbacks or APIs.
+Both executable images and shared library images can have an arbitrary number of entry points, for example, to implement callbacks or APIs.

 ## Options